ryanzhouuu/suki/docs/design.md

 ### Ranking Confidence

 Confidence should be displayed softly, not as a technical metric.

-Examples:

-- "Needs more comparisons"
-- "Getting clearer"
-- "Well established"

-Suggested confidence formula for MVP:

-- Low: fewer than 3 comparisons involving the anime.
-- Medium: 3 to 7 comparisons.
-- High: 8 or more comparisons.
+See the thresholds in the MVP algorithm section above.
 This can later account for score volatility and graph connectivity.

 ## 12. Recommendation Readiness